jsx-eslint/eslint-plugin-react/docs/rules/prop-types.md

-# Prevent missing props validation in a React component definition (react/prop-types)
+# Disallow missing props validation in a React component definition (react/prop-types)

 Defining types for component props improves reusability of your components by validating received data.
 It can warn other developers if they make a mistake while reusing the component with improper data type.